 To embrace the box in the form that says BLACK when it comes to race, and to mark LATINA when it comes to ethnicity.

 Although I chose only a handful of examples to share here, I can probably talk about this for hours (podcast anyone?)… not because I’m an expert but because I’m committed to keep learning; to explore my identity with kindness and curiosity and to allow myself to change when/if needed.

 (Side note: The only Black character I remember from the maaany novelas I watched growing up, was Cirilo, hopelessly in love with Maria Joaquina).
 If you know, you know.

-I loved the movie and I loved Hamilton (the founding fathers were Black and Hispanic!!)
+I loved the movie (In the Heights) AND I loved Hamilton (the founding fathers were Black and Hispanic!!)
 AND I do believe we need to continue the conversation about representation and colorism in our Latin American countries.

 Even if it feels like discrimination does not affect us, or that oppression has nothing to do with us… it is our responsibility as leaders, as parents, as human beings to have these (uncomfortable) conversations in the spaces where we operate.